San Damiano Cross

 The San Damiano Cross is the large Romanesque rood cross before which St. Francis of Assisi was praying when he is said to have received the commission from the Lord to rebuild the Church.
-It now hangs in the Basilica of Saint Clare (Basilica di Santa Chiara) in Assisi, Italy, with a replica in its original position in the church of San Damiano nearby.
+It hangs in the Basilica of Saint Clare (Basilica di Santa Chiara) in Assisi, Italy, with a replica in its original position in the church of San Damiano nearby.
 Franciscans cherish this cross as the symbol of their mission from God.

 The cross is a crucifix of a type sometimes called an icon cross because in addition to the main figure of the Christ, it contains images of other saints and people related to the incident of Christ's crucifixion.
 The tradition of such painted crucifixes began in the Eastern Church and possibly reached Italy via Montenegro and Croatia.

 History

-The San Damiano Cross was one of a number of crosses painted with similar figures during the 12th century in Umbria.
+The San Damiano Cross was one of a number of crosses painted with similar figures during the 11th century in Umbria.
 The name of the painter is unknown, but it was made around the year 1100.
 The purpose of an icon cross was to teach the meaning of the event depicted and thereby strengthen the faith of the people.
 The Byzantine style was common in Italy before Cimabue and Giotto.

 According to Franciscan tradition, it was while praying before this cross in the chapel of San Damiano, just outside Assisi, that Francis of Assisi received a call to rebuild the Church.

 When the Poor Clares moved from San Damiano to the Basilica of Santa Chiara in 1257, they took the original San Damiano Cross with them and still guard it with great solicitude.
 It now hangs in the Basilica over the altar of the Chapel of the Crucifix – a reconstruction of the Church of Saint George, which was torn down to build the Basilica.
 The crucifix hanging over the altar of the ancient church of San Damiano is a copy.
 Franciscans regard this cross as a symbol of their mission to commit their lives and resources to renewing and rebuilding the Church.